choux130/myblog/_posts/2017-03-29-exponential-smoothing.md

 <br />
 <a id="forms">
 * **<font size="4">Other Forms of Exponential Smoothing Methods</font>** <br />
   The above Double and Triple Exponential Smoothing are the simplest case.
-Prof. Hyndman has listed out all the current 15 forms of Exponential Smoothing models in his book, Forecasting with Exponential Smoothing (2008).
+Prof. Hyndman has listed out all the current 15 forms of Exponential Smoothing models in his book, [Forecasting with Exponential Smoothing: The State Space Approach (2008)](http://www.springer.com/gp/book/9783540719168).
 The tables are from the p.12 and p.18 of this book.
 In his book, he also has wonderful explanations for every model.
-The last table is from his another book, [Forecasting: Principles and practice](https://www.otexts.org/fpp/7/6).
+The last table is from his another book, [Forecasting: Principles and practice (2013)](https://www.otexts.org/fpp/7/6).
 The graph is "forecast profile" which I got from Dimitrov (2013) but originated from Garden(1987). <br /><br />
   <img src="{{ site.baseurl }}/assets/image/explist.png" style="width:400px"/>
   <img src="{{ site.baseurl }}/assets/image/expsmooth.png" style="width:800px"/>
   <img src="{{ site.baseurl }}/assets/image/exptable.png" style="width:600px"/>